Wittyambivert/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-readme for more singly linked lists
+readme for more singly linked lists ready.